New this week "We Condemn the Excesses" Read →

 Molecular thermodynamics

-Bench research focused on molecular thermodynamics and binding kinetics, modeling energy states and transition barriers.
+Bench research focused on molecular thermodynamics and binding kinetics, modeling energy states and transition barriers, including RNA binding.

 Clinical friction reduction